M-o-a-T/moat/USAGE.rst

    The path to the node to be shown.

-.. program:: distkv client akumuli get
+.. program:: moat kv akumuli get

 Displays the data at a node.